 - Reading- daily reading, with a child reading to an adult and/or an adult reading to a child, and discussing the text (at least 50 mins per week)

 - Spellings- weekly tests on a Friday- words based on a spelling rule (or rules) that the children learn and words from the Curriculum 2014 common exception words lists

-- Spellings- individual spelling lists learnt to earn points for a team competition- to be tested on Thursdays
+- Spellings- individual spelling lists learnt to earn points for a team competition- to be tested on Thursday

-- Times tables- including mental Maths- weekly tests on a Friday
+- Times tables- including division- weekly tests on a Friday

 If homework isn’t done, then children will be expected to catch up with this in school, so that they are not falling behind their peers.
 We are always ready to talk through homework with children or parents; please pop in to make an appointment.